neilbrown/edlib/README.md

 discuss how they are called.
 It is possible to invoke a specific command directly if you have a reference to it but most often a more general mechanism is used to find the appropriate command.
-The most common mechanism is to pass and "Event" (i.e. a set of arguments) to a “home” pane.
-The handler for that pane and each ancestor will be tried in turn until a handler returns a non-zero value (i.e. it accepts the event), or until the root pane has been tried.
+The most common mechanism is to pass an “Event” (i.e.  a set of arguments) to a “home” pane.
+The handler for that pane and each ancestor will be tried in turn until a handler returns a non-zero (non-Efallthrough) value (i.e.  it accepts the event), or until the root pane has been tried.
 Very often the starting home pane will also be the focus pane so when the two are the same it is not necessary to specify both.

-The other common mechanism is a “notification event” which follows the "notifier" chain from a pane.
+The other common mechanism is a “notification event” which follows the “notifier” chain from a pane.
 This chain lists a number of panes which have requested notifications.
 When calling notifiers, all target panes have their handler called and if any return a non-zero value, the over-all return value will be non-zero.
 More precisely it will be the value returned which has the largest absolute value.

 Each handler can perform further lookup however it likes.
 It may just compare the “key” against a number of supported keys, or it might